leichen2018/GNN-Substructure-Counting/README.md

 ## Explaining the implementation (possible)

 Since the current implementation is quite complicated despite of its conceptual simplicity, we might release a detailed explanation in the future.
-Core operations have been explained concretely in ``Appendix K``.
+Some of core operations have been explained concretely in ``Appendix K``.

 ## Dependencies